 Quebec City Transport

 Walking is the easiest and most effective way to explore the compact Old City of Quebec, where most of the sightseeing opportunities are.
 Many visitors also enjoy hiring a bicycle and making the most of the city's system of cycle paths.
 If you prefer to save your feet, take a bus.
-Public buses are run by the Reseau de transport de la Capitale (RTC), operating between 6am and 1am (there are a limited number of night buses on weekends).
-Tickets are bought on boarding with exact change or in advance from newsagents, which is cheaper.
+Public buses are run by the Reseau de transport de la Capitale (RTC), operating between 6am and 1am (there are a limited number of night buses at weekends).
+Tickets are bought upon boarding with exact change or in advance from newsagents, which is cheaper.
 Transfers are free if a transfer slip is obtained on the first bus.
-One-day passes, valid for two, can be bought on weekends.
-Taxis can be hired at ranks and the airport, ordered by telephone or hailed in the street in the centre of the city.
+One-day passes can also be bought.
+Taxis can be hired at ranks and the airport, ordered by telephone, or hailed in the street in the centre of the city.

 Become our Quebec City Travel Expert

 We are looking for contributors for our Quebec City travel guide.
 If you are a local, a regular traveller to Quebec City or a travel professional with time to contribute and answer occasional forum questions, please contact us.